dhconnelly/jlox/README.md

 This implementation diverges from the one in the book in the following ways:

 -   extensive use of records, sealed interfaces, and pattern matching instead of the visitor pattern
+-   on-demand scanning
 -   synchronization is not implemented, so only the first syntax error is reported. (this requires some overrides to the test suite, which are applied by the makefile)
 -   uses a different driver and CLI so that it also satisfies the interface expected by the